ysygMhdyt/live-sports-commentator/README.md

 ## Installation

 1. Clone this repository
+2. Apply Lemonfox API key and Deepseek API key
-2. Replace your API keys
+3. **Replace your API keys**
-3. Run:
+4. Run:
 ```
 npm install
 npm run build
 ```
-4. Open Chrome and navigate to `chrome://extensions/`
+5. Open Chrome and navigate to `chrome://extensions/`
-4. Enable "Developer mode" in the top right
+6. Enable "Developer mode" in the top right
-5. Click "Load unpacked" and select the extension directory
+7. Click "Load unpacked" and select the extension directory

 ## Usage